dot-slash-CS/Schedule-Builder/README.md

 ##Current Capabilities

 At the moment, *ScheduleBuilder*:
-- takes course information for two sections from the user
+- takes course information for a section from the user
-- searches WebAdvisor for the two sections
+- searches WebAdvisor for the a section
 - parses section information from the Section Information page
 - prints the information for both sections, formatted, onto the console